 The following table shows, for the period from our inception on February 14, 2003 to December 31, 2003, for the fiscal year ended December 31, 2004, and for the fiscal year ended December 31, 2005, compensation awarded or paid to, or earned by, our chief executive officer and each of our other executive officers at December 31, 2005, referred to as our "Named Executive Officers," for all services rendered to us during these periods.
 The Named Executive Officers are employees of the Adviser.
 Under the terms of the Existing Agreement, we reimburse the Adviser for our pro rata share of the Adviser's payroll and benefits expenses on an employee-by-employee basis, based on the percentage of each employee's time devoted to our matters.
-For additional information regarding this arrangement, see "Certain Relationships and Related Transactions - Advisory Agreement" and "Certain Relationships and Related Transactions - Other Transactions with the Adviser and its Affiliates."
-The salary amounts set forth in the table below represent payments made to the Named Executive Officer in respect of services rendered to us through the Adviser and do not represent the total salary earned by the Named Executive Officer for services rendered to Gladstone Capital, Gladstone Investment, etc.):
+For additional information regarding this arrangement, see "Certain Relationships and Related Transactions - Advisory Agreement" and "Certain Relationships and Related Transactions - Other Transactions with the Adviser and its Affiliates.
+"The salary amounts set forth in the table below represent payments made to the Named Executive Officer in respect of services rendered to us through the Adviser end does and to the Salary earned by the Named Executive Officers during the period (e.g., amounts paid to the Named Executive Officer for services rendered to Gladstone Capital, Gladstone Investment, etc.):